School of Biomedical Sciences

 This module supports the development of key study and learning skills.
 Timetabled tutorials will help promote self-reflection and provide a framework for personal development planning and careers.

-• Psychobiological and Cognitive Aspects of Health Behaviour (PSYC108PP)
+Psychobiological and Cognitive Aspects of Health Behaviour 20 credits

 This module introduces the psychology of choices and behaviour, with an emphasis on health.
 We will examine health behaviours, choices, and risks with a particular consideration of how these are influenced by biological and social factors.
-Students will have the opportunity to design and conduct a small research project in groups, with presentation of this project forming the assessment for the module
+Students will have the opportunity to design and conduct research projects in groups, with presentation of this project forming the assessment for the module, in addition to assessment by Multiple Choice Test.

 • Year 2